-Essentially, Posts Table Pro lets you take any post type and display it in a flexible table layout (AKA a directory), complete with lots of search and filter options to help visitors browse the directory listings and find what they're looking for.
+Essentially, Posts Table Pro lets you take any post type and display it in a WordPress searchable database (AKA a directory).
+It comes complete with lots of search and filter options to help visitors browse the directory listings and find what they're looking for.

 You can use it as a simple business directory plugin for WordPress, but you can also display other types of information.
 Here are just a few examples of what you can use it for...

 - Real estate listings - either rentals or sales

 - People/users, such as a member directory or staff directory